themoos/essential-moos/Essentials/pShare/readme.md

 ## 1 Introduction

-MOOS-V10 brings with it a new command line application which allows data

-to be shared between MOOS communities.
-Recall that in MOOS parlance
+MOOS-V10 brings with it a new command line application which allows data to be shared between MOOS communities.
+Recall that in MOOS parlance a“community”is the set of programs talking to a particular instance of a

-a“community”isthesetofprogrammstalkingtoaparticularinstanceofa

-MOOSDBincluding theMOOSDBitself.
-In some wayspShareis just a modern,

-better written version ofpMOOSBridgein others it offers much greater flexibility

-and functionality.
-Here is a quick summary ofpSharefunctionality
+MOOSDB including the MOOSDB itself.
+In some ways pShare is just a modern, better written version of pMOOSBridge in others it offers much greater flexibility, and functionality.
+Here is a quick summary of pShare functionality

 - it offers UDP communication between communities
 - it can share data over multicast channels